giancambo/benperk.github.io/azure/training/azure-functions-labs-information-and-setup-instructions.md

 # Azure Functions Labs – Information and setup instructions
 I started my learning of Azure Functions, I.e. Service-less computing by writing this .NET Core Console application which calls the following Azure Functions each with a different trigger type.
 I hosted the console application on GitHub here.
 You will need the .NET Core runtime installed on your work station to run the console app, check this out.
 ## Labs
-Before beginning the following labs, be sure to complete the Getting Started section further down in this article.
+Before beginning the following labs, be sure to complete the [Getting Started][ANCHORLINK1] section further down in this article.

 | Lab Name | Lab Location | Deatils |
 | -------- | ------------ | ------- |